S-iddharth/RecipeAudioAssistant/README.md

 ## Usage

 1. **Select a Recipe**:
-   - Use the sidebar to choose from available recipes.
+   - Enter Recipe Name to choose from available recipes.

 2. **Follow Step-by-Step Instructions**:
-   - View and interact with each step.
+   - View and interact with each step by clicking Get Recipe.

-3. **Request Explanations**:
+3. **Request Audio**:
-   - Click the "Explain" button to get detailed guidance for any step.
+   - Click the "Speak Recipe" button to get detailed audio guidance for any step.

 4. **Get Substitution Suggestions**:
-   - Use the "Ingredient Substitutions" button for alternative ingredients.
+   - Enter the Ingredient Name and Use the "Get Alternatives" button for alternative ingredients.

 ---